bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

 Preprocessed `bold` NIfTI file in the original coordinate space of the original run.
-The location of the file in the original datasets is encoded in the `RawSources` metadata, and [`_desc-<label>`](../99-appendices/09-entities.md#desc) is used to prevent clashing with the original file name.
+The location of the file in the original datasets is encoded in the `RawSources` metadata, and [`_desc-<label>`](../99-appendices/09-entities.md#desc) is used to prevent clashing with the original filename.

 {{ MACROS___make_filetree_example(
    {